rjl-websites/20250118-richardlyon.net-hugo/content/writing/experimental-vaccines-and-the-law/index.md

 > it has become far easier, and far more common, for members of the public to obtain information about symptoms, investigations, treatment options, risks and side-effects…It would therefore be a mistake to view patients as uninformed, incapable of understanding medical matters, or wholly dependent upon a flow of information from doctors.

-In short: you have rights, you are able to understand risk, and the vaccine administrator has a Duty in law to warn you of the risks you are undertaking by receiving an experimental vaccine treatment.
-But since the long term safety trials necessary to determine the risks inherent in the experimental vaccine treatments will not be concluded for another two years, she can’t fulfil this duty.
+In short: you have rights, you are able to understand risk, and the 'vaccine' administrator has a Duty in law to warn you of the risks you are undertaking by receiving an experimental vaccine treatment.
+Since the long term safety trials necessary to determine the risks inherent in the experimental 'vaccine' treatments will not be concluded for another two years, she can’t fulfil this duty.
 Even if she could, you can decline.

 ## [3] We cannot be forced, coerced, or deceived into giving consent